kgaughan/blog/content/blog/totp-implementation.md

 ```

 The reason I wrote this is that [passlib](https://pypi.org/project/passlib/) looks to be effectively dead and combination of a lack of maintenance over the past four years and dependencies on long-deprecated features (such as `pkg_resources`) means it's increasingly unfit for purpose.

+Update (2025-12-16): I [merged this into my adjunct library](https://github.com/kgaughan/adjunct/pull/25) about a month ago, so you'll find a maintained version of it there with tests and documentation.